-It is true that the mainstream gluten free diet is not always healthy and can actually be making you fat and unhealthy!
+It is true that mainstream gluten-free products are not always healthy and can actually be making you fat and unhealthy!
 Time to find out the dangers of those products you can buy.

 This is what I have found in my extensive research in the past two years.

 Gluten Intolerance is Growing:

 - The diagnosis of celiac disease is not easy.
 It is expensive and you need to first have a positive antibody blood test then be confirmed by an intestinal biopsy by a Gastroenterologist in a hospital costing $2,000 – $5,000.

 - This disease can cause many problems in your body and research is even saying it may even predispose you to liver disease or cancer.

 “Dr. Joseph Murray, a gastroenterologist at the Mayo Clinic in Rochester, Minn., and his team looked at blood samples taken from Americans in the 1950s and compared them with samples taken from people today and determined it wasn’t just better diagnosis driving up the numbers.
 Celiac disease actually was increasing.
 Indeed, the research confirms estimates that about 1 percent of U.S. adults have it today, making it four times more common now than it was 50 years ago.” ~ CBS News

 - Wheat is not the way it used to be.
 Scientists began cross-breeding wheat to make hardier, shorter and better-growing plants in the 1950’s.
-It seems that the gluten in wheat may have been altered contributing to ‘gluten sensitivity.’
+It seems that gluten in wheat may have been altered contributing to ‘gluten sensitivity.’
 There are now 25,000 types of wheat.

 Interesting that there are a number of studies showing that gluten intolerance is four times more common today than it was in the 1950s.

 Study Confirms that Main Stream Gluten-Free Diet is Fattening

 Most of the people suffering from celiac disease (gluten intolerance) that follow a gluten-free diet gained weight according to the University of Chicago Celiac Disease Center report on a study of 188 patients on gluten-free diets.
 81% had gained weight and over 40% had a BMI (body mass index) in the “overweight” range of greater than 25 after two years on the diet.